MSc

 How you'll learn

-You will spend between 12-16 hours each week on lectures, tutorials, and practical sessions.
-You will also spend around four hours per week, per module, on coursework, general reading, and other preparation.
-You will work on a significant project which will allow you to develop and demonstrate data collection and analysis and to development management techniques.
+You’ll learn in blocks of eight weeks, spending between 12-16 hours each week on lectures, tutorials, and practical sessions and around four hours per week on coursework, general reading, and other preparation.
+There are no exams, and you’ll be assessed on a dissertation project that will allow you to develop and demonstrate data collection, analysis and development management techniques.

 Teaching staff